GRADUATE STUDENT HANDBOOK

-After at least one semester of satisfactory academic progress, you may petition the Graduate Office for a change in status to regular graduate student.
+After at least one semester of satisfactory academic progress, you may petition the Center for Graduate Studies for a change in status to regular graduate student.
 Ideally, your department will have specified the conditions required for admission to regular status at the time you were admitted to provisional status.
 Such specific conditions must be met prior to conversion to regular graduate student status.
-Your petition to the Graduate Office must be approved by the chair of your department.
+Your petition to the Center for Graduate Studies must be approved by the chair of your department.

-If you have been dropped from your graduate program for academic reasons, you may apply to the Graduate Office for special (non-degree) student status.
+If you have been dropped from your graduate program for academic reasons, you may apply to the Center for Graduate Studies for special (non-degree) student status.
 This is not done automatically.

 If you were not previously in a graduate degree program at Tech, you must apply for regular admission and be accepted by the department where you would like to study.